 What To Expect From A SMILE Procedure?

-At the moment, SMILE laser eye surgery is the most advanced FDA approved laser vision correction procedure.
+At the moment, SMILE laser eye surgery in Los Angeles and Orange County is the most advanced FDA-approved laser vision correction procedure.
 Here is what to expect from a SMILE procedure.

 It Is A One-Step Laser Procedure

 The key difference between SMILE and its predecessors is that it is a one laser procedure.
 PRK and LASIK utilize an excimer laser, but that is not the case in a SMILE procedure.
 Instead, your eye surgeon will use a femtosecond laser to cut a very small incision in the cornea and use it to remove a tiny piece of corneal tissue, the lenticule.

 It Is Less Invasive Surgery

 SMILE is a far less invasive laser eye surgery procedure than LASIK.
 During a LASIK procedure, your eye surgeon creates a flap that is 20mm in circumference.
 A PRK procedure creates an 8mm diameter surface removal.
 Nevertheless, a SMILE procedure only creates a 3mm corneal key-hole incision.
 This provides a more corneal stability post-surgery and less disruption to the corneal nerves during surgery.

 It Is Quiet, Odorless, And Blade-Free

 During a LASIK and PRK procedure, an excimer laser is used to reshape the cornea.
 While the eye surgeon is carrying on with the procedure, you will hear a clicking sound that creates an apparent odor.
 Because the excimer laser isn’t used in a SMILE procedure, it is quiet and odorless.

 As a result of the surgeon not having to create a flap in a SMILE procedure like LASIK, there is no risk of flap-related complications after surgery.